jkrumow/ActorKit/README.md

 ## Architecture

 This framework seeks for a very simple implementation of actors.
 It basically consists of a category which lazily adds an `NSOperationQueue` to the `NSObject` which should work as an actor.
 Messages sent to the actor are forwarded by an `NSProxy` using `NSInvocationOperations`.
-This three classes practically represent mailbox, thread, runloop and message.
+These three classes practically represent mailbox, thread, runloop and message.

 ## Useful Theory on Actors